colinkiama/colinkiama-www/content/blog/making-four-in-a-row-part-7.md

 +++
-title = "Making Four-In-A-Row - Part 7: Drawing The Board" date = 2023-06-29T18:58:00Z
+title = "Making Four-In-A-Row Using JavaScript - Part 7: Drawing The Board" date = 2023-06-29T18:58:00Z
 description = "Draw the game board in your Four-In-A-Row game!"
 +++